MSRConnections/Azure-training-course/Content/Data Lake/Azure Data Lake HOL.md

                         ) FROM AcademicSEDb LOCATION "dbo.User";
 	```

-    This query creates a credential using the "user-integration-secret" catalog secret, configures your SQL database as a data source authenticated with the new credential, and then creates a named table in your local Data Lake Analytics database which is backed by the SQL data source.
+    This query configures your SQL database as a data source authenticated with the credential you created in Step 22, and then creates a named table in your local Data Lake Analytics database which is backed by the SQL data source.

 That was a lot of work, but you are now ready to issue federated queries.
 Let's try it out!